a663E-36z1120/ANNE_dl/README.md

 # Deep Learning Approaches to Multi-modal Wearable Biomedical Device (ANNE-One) Sleep Staging
 Code repository supporting research in deep learning approaches for multi-modal wearable biomedical device sleep staging.
 Courtesy of Sunnybrook Research Institute &amp; The teaching teams of CSC413/2516+PHY408 @ UofT.

+# How to use this branch
+To start the training, use
+`sbatch job.sh`

+To monitor the status of this job, use
+`sq`

 ## Performing Inference
 ### Data Format
 Please prepare your input data in `.edf` format with the following specifications: